sjstretton/screwed/02-ProgressAndProblems.md

 There's an overarching concept too, which we term policy entrepreneurship.
 That is, we should break out of the monopoly of thought imposed on us by neoclassical economics and neoliberal economic ideas.
 These forms of entrepreneurship imply a new growth model for everyone, one that is not based on increasing financialisation and debt issued on limited assets but rather the development of productive industries solving our collective problems.
 We deal with the potential benefits of our proposals in the next section.

 ## PRINCIPLE 4: MINIMISING RESISTANCE TO CHANGE

 To Beveridge we add our own fourth principle, that the proposed changes should be prioritised: maximising the benefit and minimising the resistance

+In addition to consider the motivation for change, is thinking about the barriers to change.
+One barrier is the worry that some people will be made worse off by any changes.
+We need to ensure not only that the final state is fair but also that the transition between the current system and the new is also fair.

 Resistance to taxes is associated with concentrated losses on specific groups.
 These groups can easily mobilise to resist new taxes.
 We can talk about two salient group: poor people and companies.
 Let's focus now on corporate lobbying.
 Companies can target their own financial interest in just a